emrekara37/EfCore.RelationalUpdate/README.md

 # EfCore.RelationalUpdate
-This package provides relational update with entity framework core
+This package provides relational update
 # Usage
 ## No Configuration